teq-niq/pingfed-automation/README.md

 simple-oidc-check - is a roll your own example code project where the demo is done without using any library/framework for OIDC purpose in general.

-springboot.oidc.with.angular - here the demo is done using a spring boot angular code authorization code example.
+springboot.oidc.with.angular - here the demo is done using a spring boot angular project for an authorization code example.

 For simple-oidc-check please see- [simple-oidc-check](oidc-check/simple-oidc-check/README.md)
 For springboot.oidc.with.angular please see- [springboot-angular-oidc-check](oidc-check/springboot.oidc.with.angular/README.md)